 WordPress What began as a blog builder has now expanded into a website builder, offering simple tools to create and maintain your online brand, business, blog or portfolio.
 WordPress sites can be hosted independently or through Bluehost, which offers simple setup.

-Shopify Shopify is an e-commerce platform focused on making it easy to create and run your own online shop using storefront themes; it supports 1,500 apps and offers 24/7 support.
+Shopify Shopify is an e-commerce platform focused on making it easy to create and run your own online shop using shop front themes; it supports 1,500 apps and offers 24/7 support.

-In addition to the information above, one of the best ways to get a feel for a web builder is to check out websites that have been built with it.
-Most web builders feature a portfolio of live sites built on their templates.
+In addition to the information above, one of the best ways to get a feel for a web builder is to take a look at websites that have been built with it.
+Most web builders feature a portfolio of live sites that are built on their templates.